mikegleen/modes/doc/source/index.rst

    values when used with the **multiple** command.
 The statement may appear under the **global** command or a specific **multiple** command, which takes precedence.
 This statement is also used by the **items** command.
-   The default is "|".
+   The default is “|”.
 -  **normalize** Adjust this accession number so that it sorts in numeric order.
 The number will be de-normalized before output.
-The default serial number in the first column and the accession number extracted from the XML file will be normalized before use.
+The default serial number in the first column and the accession number extracted from the XML file will always be normalized before use.
 -  **parent_path** Include this statement if the **xpath** may not exist, in which case a new one will be created as a child of this path.
    Implemented in ``csv2xml.py`` and ``update_from_csv.py`` only.
 The element